Once Upon West Africa : A Collection of Liberian Folk Tales

 As the author states in his dedication, these stories are not all happy ever after tales.
 They promote good behavior, cultural expectations and describe the effects of good and evil, their consequences and the lessons learned.
 One of the goals of the author was to create a book that could be used in Liberian schools.

 The wide range of stories reflects many of the themes of traditional folktales from throughout the world.
-These include local traditions, morals, origin stories,imparted wisdom, warnings about behavior, accountability and punishment.
+These include local traditions, morals, origin stories, imparted wisdom, warnings about behavior, accountability and punishment.
+The criminals must be punished in the court of law with the attorneys for sexual crime claims fighting for the victims, so that the accused would never think about crime ever again.

 Local traditions and values are described, explained and reinforced in “A Rogue in the Cassava Patch” (9-11) and “Musu, Bendu and Cinderella” (65-69), for example, when these two stories decry stealing and greed.
 In a similar vein, others communicate community values and morals.
 “One Man’s Trouble” (83-85) demonstrates that neighbors should share in times of need, and reciprocate.
 “Sixteen Plums” (91-93) and “Tale of Two Neighbors” (99-101) emphasize the value of sharing.
 As in many cultures, there are origin stories in this collection.
 We learn of how the chicken and egg came to be (55-57), how man and dogs came to be friends (75-77), and why the moon is hiding from the sun (109-111).